-Charleston has so much charm, a quick weekend getaway practically plans itself.
-Get ready to feast on barbecue, stroll the cobblestones and take in the historic 18th-century architecture from “Rainbow Row” to the Battery.
+Charleston has so much charm that this quick weekend getaway practically plans itself.
+Get ready to feast on barbecue, stroll the cobblestone streets and take in the historic 18th-century architecture from “Rainbow Row” to the Battery.
 Plus, flights average about $200 (or less) if you book in advance.
 From food and cocktails to beaches and boutiques, here’s everything you have to do.

 Atlanta (2 Hours from MIA)

-If you’re looking for a foodie destination, Atlanta is the place to go.
+If you love a good meal, Atlanta is the place to go.
 Stay at the Intercontinental and eat your way through Umi, Buttermilk Kitchen, the Southern Gentleman and the rest of Buckhead’s best.
-Walk it off by exploring Piedmont Park, the World of Coca-Cola (yep, an entire museum dedicated to the stuff) and the Fernbank Museum of Natural History.
+Walk it off by exploring Piedmont Park, the World of Coca-Cola (yep, an entire museum dedicated to the drink) and the Fernbank Museum of Natural History.
 If you’re a news junkie, book a studio tour of CNN before you head back to Miami.
 P.S.
 Airfare is really cheap… like, under-$150 cheap.

 Don’t feel like dealing with the airport?
-Hop in the car and drive to Key Largo.
-Consider this oceanfront spot a welcome change of pace from Miami, offering picturesque sunsets, charming restaurants and quiet beachside hotels.
+Hop into the car and drive to Key Largo.
+Consider this oceanfront spot a welcome change of pace from Miami, with picturesque sunsets, charming restaurants and quiet beachside hotels.
 (It’s basically the adult version of spring break.)
-Bring a couple of bathing suits (and lots of sunscreen) and get ready to spend a few days on the water, from fishing and sailing to Jet Skiing and swimming.
+Bring a couple of bathing suits (and lots of sunscreen) and get ready to spend a few days on the water, whether you prefer fishing and sailing or riding Jet Skis and swimming.
 If you’re not sure where to stay, Playa Largo Resort & Spa’s private beachfront homes are our go-to.